Semiparametric Triple Difference Estimators: Conclusion

 \section{Conclusion}

 We studied the identification and estimation of the average treatment effect on the treated within the triple difference framework, focusing on both panel data and repeated cross-sections settings.
 From the identification standpoint, we presented the first weighting-based identification results, notably, while allowing for compositional changes in the repeated cross-sections setting.
-On the estimation side, we proposed semiparametric estimators and analyzed their robustness properties.
-Our work, which builds upon results in the canonical difference-in-differences literature, lays a foundation for further analysis of the triple difference framework.
+From an estimation standpoint, we proposed semiparametric estimators for the triple difference framework in both panel data and repeated cross-section settings.
+These estimators employ a cross-fitting approach, allowing flexible machine learning methods to estimate the nuisance functions.
+We identified the conditions under which our estimators are efficient, doubly robust, $\sqrt{n}$-consistent, and asymptotically normal.
+Our work lays a foundation for further analysis of the triple difference framework.
 Given the practical relevance and growing use of this framework in empirical research, there is ample scope for future studies to extend such analyses, especially by exploring settings with multiple time periods, dynamic treatment effects, and continuous treatments.
+As an application of our proposed methodology, we assessed the effect of mandated maternity benefits on the hourly wages of women of childbearing age and found that these mandates result in a $2.6\%$ drop in hourly wages.
+Our estimated 2.6\% reduction in hourly wages is somewhat smaller than the 4.2\% reported by \cite{gruber1994maternity}; however, while Gruber relied on a simple parametric model, our approach employs nonparametric machine learning methods, which are more flexible and reliable.
+Therefore, the effect of mandated maternity benefit policies might be slightly smaller than previously estimated.

 The appendix is organized as follows.
-In \Cref{apx:if} we derive the influence functions for our estimands.
-In \Cref{apx:proofs} we present the omitted proofs of the results appearing in the main text.
+In \Cref{apx:if} we derive the efficient influence functions of our parameters of interest, providing the proofs of Theorems \ref{thm:if}, \ref{thm:ifrc}, and \ref{thm:ifncc}.
+In \Cref{apx:proofs} we present the proofs of the results appearing in the main text. \Cref{apx:sim} provides further details of the data generating mechanism used in the simulations of \Cref{sec:sim}.